Larger loaves: What adjustments are needed?

 Return to FAQs

-In our books, our standard size for a loaf-bread is 1 pound (450 grams), or a piece of dough about the size of a grapefruit.
-Why did we opt for these relatively small loaves?
+Larger loaves: In my books, the standard size for a loaf-bread is 1 pound (450 grams), or a piece of dough about the size of a grapefruit.
+Why opt for these relatively small loaves?
 Because for beginners, they reliably brown without burning, and are easy to bake through to a nice result in the center of the loaf.
+At that size, the baking time is usually about 30 to 35 minutes.

 Return to FAQS